 Future Electronics' Craig Sydell Receives Third Abracon Global Executive Partner Award

-Future Electronics executive Craig Sydell has been honored with Abracon's prestigious Global Executive Partner Award for the third time in four years, recognizing his exceptional leadership in driving the strategic partnership between the two companies.

-Las Vegas, Nevada - July 16, 2025 - Future Electronics, a global leader in electronic components distribution, is proud to announce that Craig Sydell has been awarded Abracon's 2024 Global Executive Partner Award at the Electronics Distribution Show (EDS) Leadership Summit.
+(MENAFN- ForPressRelease) Las Vegas, Nevada (forpressrelease ) July 16, 2025 – Future Electronics, a global leader in electronic components distribution, is proud to announce that Craig Sydell has been awarded Abracon's 2024 Global Executive Partner Award at the Electronics Distribution Show (EDS) Leadership Summit.
 This marks Sydell's third time receiving this distinguished recognition in the past four years, demonstrating his consistent track record of fostering collaboration between the two industry leaders.

 The award was presented by Abracon executives Tony Roybal, Brian Holt, and Cole Sikes during the annual summit, where Future Electronics received multiple honors from manufacturing partners.
 Sydell's achievement reflects his strategic vision in aligning Future's global distribution capabilities with Abracon's innovative passive component solutions.